 Azeta Hatef, Media Scholar

-Assistant Professor of Journalism Studies at Emerson College.
+Associate Professor of Journalism Studies at Emerson College.

 All photography provided by Azeta Hatef